thebiggive/components/readme.md

 Generated build outputs should similarly be `.gitignore`d.

-Because Stencil components have *partly* generated readme docs, it's after changing any `@Prop`s or similar it's necessary to `npm run build` before committing your changes.
+Because Stencil components have *partly* generated readme docs, after changing any `@Prop`s or similar it's necessary to `npm run build` before committing your changes.
 The docs are source controlled as they can include manual content.
 CircleCI will also run `npm run build` and fail if there are any changes required that were not committed.